tolerance-go/huima/requires/timeline.md

+Pool

--  feat: support enabling image compression
+-  feat: Support for rotation attribute conversion
+-  fix: Support for the correct positioning of circular swap issues

+May 31, 2023

--  feat: support enabling image conversion to base64
+-  feat: Support for JSX syntax conversion

-2023/5/18

--  fix: solve the problem that the image url depends on the internal environment when copying the code
--  feat: support for exporting codes, synchronous downloading of image resources
+-  feat: Support for online font resources

-2023/5/19

--  feat: support adjusting the full viewport size
--  feat: support to enable px unit conversion
--  fix: fix playground global style pollution

-2023/5/20

--  feat: enable CSS to Tailwindcss support

-5/22/2023

--  feat: support internationalization of world interface hints
--  feat: support background gradient color conversion
--  feat: support mask export to SVG
--  feat: support section spin flush dye
--  feat: support text multi-paragraph conversion
--  feat: support text ordered, unordered lists

-Next
+-  feat: Support for UI related configuration and switching between Chinese and English